MicrosoftDocs/dynamics365smb-docs/business-central/admin-cancel.md

 To close your account, currently you must contact the [!INCLUDE[d365fin](includes/d365fin_md.md)] Cancelation team by sending an email message at cancel-madeira@microsoft.com.
 You must include the name of your [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant in the message so that we can identify you.
 The easiest way to do that is to copy the URL from your [!INCLUDE[d365fin](includes/d365fin_md.md)] home page.

 ## Unsubscribing from [!INCLUDE[d365fin](includes/d365fin_md.md)] without Office 365
 If you signed up for [!INCLUDE[d365fin](includes/d365fin_md.md)] using a non-Office 365 business account, you do not have an Office 365 administrator.
-Instead, you must unsubscribe by contacting the [!INCLUDE[d365fin](includes/d365fin_md.md)] Cancelation team.
-Currently, you must contact the team by sending an email message at cancel-madeira@microsoft.com.
+Instead, you must unsubscribe by contacting the [!INCLUDE[d365fin](includes/d365fin_md.md)] Cancelation team by sending an email message at cancel-madeira@microsoft.com.
 You must include the name of your [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant in the message so that we can identify you.
 The easiest way to do that is to copy the URL from your [!INCLUDE[d365fin](includes/d365fin_md.md)] home page.

 ## Resetting your [!INCLUDE[d365fin](includes/d365fin_md.md)] experience
 If you have added data to your [!INCLUDE[d365fin](includes/d365fin_md.md)] free trial, and you want to start over with a fresh experience, you can create a new company and then reset the first company.
 If you open the **Companies** page, you can create a copy of your current company, sign out and then sign into your new company, and then reset the original company.